 However it is important to not confuse a Freight Broker with a Motor Car Carrier.

-A freight broker does not actually move the freight themselves, but simply outsources the transport of goods to motor carriers both large and small including owner operators.
+They simply outsource the transport of goods to motor carriers both large and small, including owner operators.

-Some responsibilities of a freight broker include.
+Some of the responsibilities include.

 - Marketing to attract new leads and prospects to develop sales